shafiul/slemi/Readme.md

 Check out [SLforge homepage](https://github.com/verivital/slsf_randgen/wiki) for latest news, running the tools and to contribute.

-### CyFuzz: A Differential Testing Framework for Cyber-Physical Systems Development Environments

-SLforge was developed extending CyFuzz's code base, which is still availale in the `cyfuzz-experiments` branch.

-#### SLforge Acknowledgement (Kept as-is from the SLforge project's Readme.md)
+## Acknowledgement

-This material is based upon work supported by the National Science Foundation under Grants No. 1117369, 1464311, and 1527398.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+We would like to thank our mentors at MathWorks, Stephen Van Kooten, Jing Shen, Divya Bhat, Akshay Rajhans, and Pieter J. Mosterman, for valuable technical discussions and feedback throughout the project.
+The material presented in this paper is based upon work supported by a Development Collaborative Research Grant (DCRG) from MathWorks, the National Science Foundation (NSF) under grant numbers CNS 1464311, CNS 1713253, EPCN 1509804, SHF 1527398, and SHF 1736323, the Air Force Research Laboratory (AFRL) through the AFRL's Visiting Faculty Research Program (VFRP) under contract number FA8750-13-2-0115, as well as contract numbers FA8750-15-1-0105, and FA8650-12-3-7255 via subcontract number WBSC 7255 SOI VU 0001, and the Air Force Office of Scientific Research (AFOSR) through AFOSR's Summer Faculty Fellowship Program (SFFP) under contract number FA9550-15-F-0001, as well as under contract numbers FA9550-15-1-0258 and FA9550-16-1-0246.
+The U.S. government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
+Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and do not necessarily reflect the views of AFRL, AFOSR, NSF, or MathWorks.